Subaru Legacy Common Problems and Solutions

 Problem:

-You can feel every bump in the road, indicating that there is a problem with your suspension.
+You can feel every bump in the road, indicating a issue with your suspension.

 Solution:

-Check your lower front suspension arm rear bushes, as these are easy to install and much more affordable than replacing the whole suspension system.
-If the bushes are worn, then that's the problem, and we can deliver replacement bushes when you order from our parts list.
+Check your lower front suspension arm rear bushes, as these are easy to fit and much more affordable than replacing the entire suspension system.
+If the bushes are worn, then that's the problem, and we can supply replacement bushes when you order from our parts list.

 Difficulty level